Hoovy-Team/FNF-MemeHoovy-Engine-New/README.md

 No, it's not dead, I've just been busy.

+This is a WIP rewrite of Ninjamuffin99s Friday night Funkin.

 ![Repo size](https://img.shields.io/github/repo-size/MemeHoovy/FNF-MemeHoovy-Engine-New)

 <b>`THIS ENGINE IS STILL A WORK IN PROGRESS, REPORT BUGS IN ISSUES.`</b>